 Alice Wonderland, General Counsel of March Hare, Inc., calls you to let you know that the company won’t file its 10-K on time.
 Is March Hare headed down the rabbit hole?
 What can be done?

 If an SEC registrant cannot file a periodic report (such as a Form 10-K, a Form 10-Q or Form 20-F) on timeit must file a Form 12b-25 “Notification of Late Filing” (designated as an NT 10-K or NT 10-Q on EDGAR) pursuant to Rule 12b-25 to disclose the inability to file on time and the reason for the delay.
-Note that Note that Form 12b-25 is not available for current reports on Form 8-K.
+Note that Form 12b-25 is not available for current reports on Form 8-K.

 Under Rule 12b-25, the company’s periodic report will be deemed to be filed on its due date if: